 Cons of Android Tablets in Kiosk Mode

-One common use case involves a mobile point-of-sale or customer ordering device used by retail employees.
+One common use case involves a mobile point-of-sale (POS) or customer ordering device retail employees use.
 Tablets locked to kiosk mode can be used throughout a physical storefront to check inventory, place customer orders, or take payments.

 Another increasingly common use case involves student tablets for education.
-For some school districts and student age groups, providing limited access to a few EdTech apps can be safer than giving students unfettered access to web browser or device settings.
+Providing limited access to a few EdTech apps can be safer for some school districts and student age groups than giving students unfettered access to a web browser or device settings.
 Some educators are choosing to lock tablets to multi-app kiosk mode, especially for younger students.

 Android Kiosk hardware is generally the best choice for any use case that involves heavy usage in a single, designated space.

 - May offer easier operability with peripherals to accept payments